 Even if we could produce cool church events, we would create a generation of Christian consumers who look to the church to entertain them.
 It would only create a consumer mentality among churchgoers.
 Some churches would attract those who want an intellectual experience through good teaching; others would attract Christians who want an emotional experience through good corporate worship.
 But there would be little sense in local churches that “each member belongs to all the others” (Rom.
 12:5).

 People often ask us what our meetings are like in The Crowded House.
 We have taken to refusing to answer if we can get away with it.
 It misses the point of what we are trying to do.
 We do not propose a formula for better meetings.
 In fact, our meetings are very ordinary.
 If you visited, you would probably be disappointed.

 At the heart of our vision is not a new way of doing events but the creation of word-centered gospel communities in which people are sharing life with one another and with unbelievers, seeking to bless their neighborhoods, “gospeling” one another and sharing the good news with unbelievers.
 The context for this gospel-centered community and mission is not events but ordinary, everyday life.

 Programs are what we create when Christians are not doing what they are supposed to do in everyday life.
 Because we are not pastoring one another in everyday life, we create accountability groups.
 Because we are not sharing the gospel in everyday life, we create guest services.
 Because we are not joining social groups to witness to Jesus, we create our own church social groups.
 Please do not misunderstand.
 We are not against meetings or events or programs.
 The regular meeting of the church around God’s Word is vital for the health of everything else.
 This is where God’s people are prepared for works of service.
 But the works of service take place in the context of everyday life.

-excerpt from Everyday Church by Tim Chester and Steve Timmis
+This article was adapted from Everyday Church by Tim Chester and Steve Timmis.